KirillM91/Nyhetsbrev-Front/README.md

-App create with React using Typescript
+App created with React using Typescript

 Packages used: